-Overview of Media & FOE Environment
+Overview of the Media & FOE Environment

-Legal Regulatory Framework for Media Operation
+Legal & Regulatory Framework for Media Operation

-The main regulatory framework of the media is National Information and Communication Infrastructure (NICI) law passed in 2004.
+The main regulatory framework of the media is the National Information and Communication Infrastructure (NICI) law passed in 2004.
 Also still in force is a law passed in 2002, creating a commission with the power to issue licenses and sanction offending journalists.
 Libel remains a criminal offence.
 In 2004, legislation was passed allowing for the cancellation of all print and broadcasting licenses, forcing media groups to re-register at five times the original cost.